joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/InitialDeployment.md

 There is nothing facility specific in the documentation so all servers can use the same doc site.

-## GMAIL Sender

-The application needs to send emails.
-For example, when a user is created, they get an email with password reset instructions.

-We did not invest a huge amount of time here, we simply send them via gmail which means that you will need to provide a gmail address the server can use for sending emails.

-What is more, since the application sends the emails programmatically, the gmail account it logs into is deemed insecure by Google, no matter how good the password is.

-1. You need to create such a Google/gmail account - do not use your own.
-1. You need to give it a very good password (again, use a password generator).
-1. You need to configure the account to allow "insecure access".

-In the "per facility" guide you will be entering the id and password for this account.

 ## Facility Configuration

 You are finally ready to configure the system to manage a zebrafish facility.